Hubbry Logo

 Playing career

 Dyche was a youth-team player at Nottingham Forest in the late 1980s, while Brian Clough was manager.
 When he joined Forest he was 5 ft 8 in (1.73 m) and weighed 10 stone but grew to 6 ft 0 in (1.83 m) and 12 stone after a year.
-He broke his leg early in his career, which Dyche claims held him back.
-It also left him with a permanent bend in his leg.[5]
-Dyche was present at the Hillsborough disaster, having travelled to the stadium as part of the Forest youth side.[6]
+He injured his leg early in his career, which Dyche said held him back.
+It also left him with a permanent bend in his leg.[4]
+Dyche was present at the Hillsborough disaster, having travelled to the stadium as part of the Forest youth side.[5]

 He left Forest in early 1990 without making a first-team appearance, and signed for Chesterfield, where he later became captain.
 Dyche was part of the team that reached the FA Cup semi-finals in 1997.
 In the FA Cup semi-final against Middlesbrough, he scored a penalty to put his side 2–0 up in an eventual 3–3 draw.
 Chesterfield lost the replay 3–0.[6]

 Dyche left Chesterfield for Bristol City in 1997, helping them win promotion to Division One in his first season.
 City were relegated the following season, during which Dyche spent time on loan at Luton Town.
-He moved to Millwall at the end of the campaign, where he won promotion to Division One in 2001 and came close to a Premier League place the following year, losing to eventual promotion winners Birmingham City in the play-offs.
-In 2002, he began a three-year spell at Watford where he was captain in his final season with the club.
+He moved to Millwall for £150,000 in 1999, but only played once in his first season due to a back injury.[7]
+He won promotion to Division One in 2001 and came close to a Premier League place the following year, losing to eventual promotion winners Birmingham City in the play-off semi-finals.[8]

 Managerial career